pankajsahu221/Netflix-clone/README.md

 * User can see the Trending, Top rated, action, and all other categories at the homepage.
 * User can search for movies, TV series.
-* User can get the details of the movie, TV series like rating, release date, overview etc.
+* User can get the details of the movie, TV series like rating, release date, overview, genres, cast etc.
 * User can also play trailer of the movie, TV series.

 Try it now.